RxSwiftCommunity/RxGRDB/README.md

 Instead, to be notified of each transaction that impacts any of several requests, use [DatabaseWriter.rx.changes](#databasewriterrxchangesinstartimmediately).

-And when you need to fetch database values, with the guarantee of consistent results, use [`DatabaseWriter.rx.fetch`](#databasewriterrxfetchfromstartimmediatelyschedulervalues).
+And when you need to fetch database values, with the guarantee of consistent results, use [DatabaseWriter.rx.fetch](#databasewriterrxfetchfromstartimmediatelyschedulervalues).

 For example, the above code should be written as below: